 - 1/2 stick Cinnamon Stick

-- 160 grams Radish Unchopped
+- 160 grams Radish Peeled but unchopped

-- 2 stalks Scallions
+- 2 stalks Scallions Unchopped

 - 5 tbsp Sake